apocalyptech/minecraftxray/README.txt

 Minecraft X-Ray is released under the Modified BSD License.
 See COPYING.txt for more information, and Changelog.txt for a complete list of changes since X-Ray 2.7.
+X-Ray uses various third-party libraries for other tasks.
+See COPYING.txt for details on their licensing, and COPYING-*.txt for copies of the licenses themselves.

 See TODO.txt for a list of known bugs and things that I'd like to implement, and BUILDING.txt if you wanted some info on building the project